UniverSR: Unified and Versatile Audio Super-Resolution via Vocoder-Free Flow Matching: Proposed Method

 \section{Proposed Method}

-Fig.~\ref{fig:fig} illustrates our proposed audio super-resolution framework, \shortname, which enables any-to-48~kHz upsampling of general audio signals.
-Given a low-resolution (LR) waveform $x_{lr} \in \mathbb{R}^l$, the objective is to estimate the corresponding high-resolution (HR) version $x_{hr} \in \mathbb{R}^{l'}$, where $l$ and $l'$ are the number of samples in each waveform.
-The input $x_{lr}$ is first upsampled via sinc interpolation to match the target HR length $l'$.
+Fig.~\ref{fig:fig} illustrates the overall framework of UniverSR.
+Given a low-resolution (LR) signal $s_{lr} \in \mathbb{R}^l$, the objective is to estimate the corresponding high-resolution (HR) version $s_{hr} \in \mathbb{R}^{l'}$, where $l$ and $l'$ are the number of samples in each waveform.
+The input $s_{lr}$ is first upsampled via sinc interpolation to match the target HR length $l'$.
 This upsampled signal is then transformed into a complex spectrogram of shape $\mathbb{R}^{F \times T \times 2}$, where $F$ and $T$ denote the number of frequency bins and frames, respectively, and the last dimension represents the real and imaginary components.
 For notational simplicity, the batch dimension is omitted.
-We then apply a power-law dynamic range compression, $(\cdot)^\alpha$, to the magnitude of the spectrogram while preserving its original phase.
-From this, we extract the valid low-frequency portion to obtain the low-band spectrum $X^l \in \mathbb{R}^{F_1 \times T \times 2}$.
-Here, $F_1$ denotes the number of frequency bins corresponding to the bandwidth of the original LR input.
+To reduce dynamic variations across frequency bands, we apply a power-law compression $(\cdot)^\alpha$ to the magnitude of the spectrogram while preserving its original phase.
+We then extract the low-frequency bins that contain meaningful spectral content and obtain the low-band spectrum $X^l \in \mathbb{R}^{F_1 \times T \times 2}$.
+Here, $F_1$ denotes the number of frequency bins up to the Nyquist frequency of the original LR input.

-We frame the audio SR task as a spectrum inpainting problem~\cite{lim2018tfnet, frepainter}, where the goal is to predict the ground truth upper-band spectrum $X^h \in \mathbb{R}^{(F-F_1) \times T \times 2}$ from the low-band spectrum $X^l$.
-Since $F_1$ varies depending on the input signal's sampling rate, our model is trained to generate a fixed-size upper band $\hat{X}^h \in \mathbb{R}^{(F-F_1^{min}) \times T \times 2}$ to ensure a consistent generation target.
-The constant $F_1^{min}$ represents the number of frequency bins for the lowest input bandwidth supported by our model (e.g., 4~kHz).
+We frame audio super-resolution task as a spectrum inpainting problem~\cite{lim2018tfnet, frepainter}, where the goal is to predict the missing upper-band spectrum from the low-band spectrum $X^l$.
+Since $F_1$ varies depending on the input signal's sampling rate, we define a fixed-size generation target $X^h \in \mathbb{R}^{(F-F_1^{min}) \times T \times 2}$, which covers all possible high-frequency regions.
+The constant $F_1^{min}$ represents the number of frequency bins for the lowest input bandwidth (e.g., 4~kHz) supported by our model.
 This generative process is achieved by training a vector field estimator (VFE) conditioned on $X^l$ using flow matching~\cite{lipman2022flowmatching}.
-The final spectrum is reconstructed by concatenating the known low-band $X^l$ with the necessary portion of the predicted upper band $\hat{X}^h$, discarding any generated bins that overlap with $X^l$.
+The final spectrum is reconstructed by concatenating $X^l$ with the last $(F-F_1)$ bins of $\hat{X}^h$, discarding the generated bins that overlap with the low-band spectrum.